immunant/c2rust/docs/cross-check-tutorial.md

 You may also add `#![plugin(cross_check_plugin(...))]` to pass additional arguments to the cross-checking plugin.

+### Cross-check configuration
+Cross-checks can be customized at a fine granularity using [cross-check configuration files or inline attributes](cross-check-config.md).

 ## Running cross-checked programs
 ### Offline mode
 We currently provide a few offline cross-checking backend libraries: